 in making sure that the starting point for any public argument is factually accurate.

 You've also speeded up the classification process, which makes it more difficult for the press to agitate while controversial movies await certification.

-public found acceptable.
+the public found acceptable.
 But overall I derive my policy from the same fundamentals as my predecessor, namely the law, the concept of harm and what is likely to be acceptable to the public.
-If there's a difference between us, it's that I inherited his
+If there's a difference between us, it's that I

-or she is seeking to create.
+effect he or she is seeking to create.
 Looking back on Fight Club , I'm not sure the cuts made as much difference as we believed at the time.
-But on the other hand I'm absolutely clear that the 10 seconds we removed from Virginie Despentes and Coralie Trinh
+But on the other hand I'm absolutely clear that the 10 seconds we removed from Virginie Despentes